flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteCustomActionType
-### <p>Marks a custom action as deleted.
+<blockquote><p>Marks a custom action as deleted.
 PollForJobs for the custom action will fail after the action is marked for deletion.
 Only used for custom actions.</p> <important> <p>To re-create a custom action after it has been deleted you must use a string in the version field that has never been used before.
 This string can be an incremented version number, for example.
-To restore a deleted custom action, use a JSON file that is identical to the deleted action, including the original string in the version field.</p> </important>
+To restore a deleted custom action, use a JSON file that is identical to the deleted action, including the original string in the version field.</p> </important></blockquote>

 #### Input Parameters
 * `Action` - _required_